kai-xie/Command_Cheat_Sheet/Git_Cheat_Sheet.md

 `--allow-unrelated-histories` - solve the "fatal: refusing to merge unrelated histories" problem.

+- `git push -u origin featureB:featureBee` - push local branch "featureB" to remote repo `origin`'s branch "featureBee", `-u` is short for `--set-upstream`.
+-

 ## 2.2 Recording Changes to the Repository

 ## 2.3 Viewing the Commit History
 ### log

+- `git log contrib --not master` = `git log master..contrib` - list the commits in contrib but not in master (my understanding: the history change path from master to contrib.)

 **_Table_** Common options to `git log`